 Bronchitis, a common winter infection, is a medical condition in which the lining of the respiratory tract (e.g., bronchi) becomes inflamed.
-Here at Pine Knob, we know the signs and symptoms of bronchitis, and are here to provide you with excellent treatment regimens.
-Call our clinic today.
+Here at Pine Knob, we know the signs and symptoms of bronchitis and are here to provide you with excellent treatment regimens.
+Contact our clinic today.

 No, acute bronchitis does not come back every year but usually lasts for 2-3 weeks.
 However, if symptoms persist longer than 3-4 weeks, you may be classified as having chronic bronchitis, which can return for multiple years in a row.
 Bronchitis can result from a cold or flu virus, or exposure to substances that irritate the lungs (e.g., pollution, smoke).
 It is this long-term irritation of the lungs that may lead to developing chronic bronchitis.
 Symptoms include: